 There are 14 different vaccines that are recommended for children between birth and age 6, including those for diphtheria, pertussis, tetanus, influenza, measles, mumps and rubella.

 For more than 100 years, there has been public discord regarding vaccines based on issues like individual rights, religious freedoms, distrust of government and the effects that vaccines may have on the health of children.

 Exemptions to vaccines fall into three general categories: medical, religious and philosophical.

-As of January 2020, 45 states and the District of Columbia allow religious exemptions from vaccines, and 15 states allow philosophical (non-spiritual) exemptions.
-This total does not include Maine.
-On May 24, 2019, Maine Gov. Janet Mills signed a bill into law removing all non-medical exemptions to vaccinations.
-The law will take effect September 2021 and Connecticut’s law removing religious exemptions goes into effect September 2022.)
+As of April 2021, 44 states and the District of Columbia have enacted legislation allowing religious exemptions from vaccines, and 15 states allow philosophical (non-spiritual) exemptions.
+(These figures include Maine and Connecticut, though Maine’s law removing non-medical exemptions to vaccinations will take effect September 2021 and Connecticut’s law removing religious exemptions goes into effect September 2022.)

 1855 - Massachusetts mandates that school children are to be vaccinated (only the smallpox vaccine is available at the time).

 November 13, 1922 - The US Supreme Court denies any constitutional violation in Zucht v.
 King in which Rosalyn Zucht believes that requiring vaccines violates her right to liberty without due process.
 The High Court opines that city ordinances that require vaccinations for children to attend school are a “discretion required for the protection of the public health.”